ikitaikita/Popular_movies_old/README.md

 # Popular_movies_old
 First Popular movies project.
 Eclipse.
 No mvp.
 No Retrofit.
 No Picasso.
+2015 project